IATI/IATI-Guidance/en/introduction/standards.rst

 The **IATI Standard** enables the publication of data at both organisation and activity level:

-* The **Organisation Standard** is used to describe one of more organisations involved in the aid delivery chain.
+* The **Organisation Standard** is used to describe an organisation involved in any stage development cooperation (funding, implementing etc.).

 * The **Activity Standard** is used to describe the details of individual development cooperation activities/projects.